Leonardo-Boss/suckless-site/dwm.suckless.org/status_monitor/index.md

 	xprop -root -notype -f WM_NAME "8u" \
 		| sed -n -r 's/WM_NAME = \"(.*)\"/\1/p'

+Alternatively, instead of xsetroot also xprop can be used to set the status-bar-text.

+	xprop -root -set WM_NAME $status

 Set The Status Using A Shell Script
 -----------------------------------
 	while true; do